-Instead of perceiving the encounter as violent struggle, as Verney does, being attentive to the action of the dying man as an embrace and a kiss on the mouth (the intense homoeroticism of this scene is too often unremarked), helps outline the relational and “alternate ways of being” that Weheliye sees flesh as pointing towards, and that The Last Man opens onto.
-Read this way, Verney’s failure is not in his refusal to see the Black man as included in Man, but his refusal to “unMan” himself (to repurpose a verb Verney himself earlier uses), his refusal to abdicate the sovereignty of Man and affirm some shared fleshly entanglement with a (non)person marked by slavery.
+Instead of perceiving the encounter as a violent struggle, as Verney does, being attentive to the action of the dying man as an embrace and a kiss on the mouth (the intense homoeroticism of this scene is too often unremarked) helps outline the relational and “alternate ways of being” that Weheliye sees flesh pointing towards and that The Last Man opens onto.
+Read this way, Verney’s failure is not in his refusal to see the Black man as included in Man but his refusal to “unMan” himself (to repurpose a verb Verney himself earlier uses), his refusal to abdicate the sovereignty of Man and affirm some shared fleshly entanglement with a (non)person marked by slavery.
 Another passage from Sexton prompts a final reflection on this critical scene from the novel:

 In a world structured by the twin axioms of white superiority and black inferiority, of white existence and black nonexistence, a world structured by a negative categorical imperative—“above all, don’t be black” (Gordon 1997: 63)—in this world, the zero degree of transformation is the turn toward blackness, a turn toward the shame, as it were, that “resides in the idea that ‘I am thought of as less than human’” (Nyong’o 2002: 389).
 In this we might create a transvaluation of pathology itself, something like an embrace of pathology without pathos. (“Social Life” 23)

-Given that pathology is in the first instance concerned with the understanding of disease, Sexton’s comment is remarkably apt for a novel about universal plague, and for the scene I have been discussing in particular.
-What would it mean for Verney to have been able to affirm an “embrace of pathology” in the novel, to perform an act not of sympathy, but what we might call sympathology?
-Perhaps it would look like not simply aiding the dying man, but staying on the floor, staying entangled, sharing the damage of the plague as mutually vulnerable beings, and inhabiting and generalizing this vulnerability in a common passivity; it might look something like death, or what William Blake called “self-annihilation.”
-This negative image in the novel (which is, recall, a prophecy), what doesn’t happen, adumbrates the opening for the affirmation of the “less than human” (Sexton quoting Nyong’o), and thereby other than Man: the life that is cast off on the ground, without work and task, and “unsovereign.”
+Given that pathology is in the first instance concerned with the understanding of disease, Sexton’s comment is remarkably apt for a novel about universal plague and for the scene I have been discussing in particular.
+What would it mean for Verney to have been able to affirm an “embrace of pathology” in the novel, to perform an act not of sympathy but what we might call sympathology?
+Perhaps it would look like not simply aiding the dying man but staying on the floor, staying entangled, sharing the damage of the plague as mutually vulnerable beings and inhabiting and generalizing this vulnerability in a common passivity; it might look something like death, or what William Blake called “self-annihilation.”
+This negative image in the novel (which is, recall, a prophecy), what doesn’t happen, adumbrates the opening for the affirmation of the “less than human” (Sexton quoting Nyong’o) and thereby other than Man: the life that is cast off on the ground, without work and task, and “unsovereign.”
 Having a glimpse of what is other than Man is in fact something upon which Verney constantly speculates, as we’ll see in the next section.